programminghistorian/ph-submissions/lessons/making-a-small-rdf-database.md

 A **third option** would be to encode the page above using XML tags, marking information for machine extraction and counting.
 This would require the development of an elaborate customized schema, however.
 The document would have to be carefully and consistently encoded in order to permit searches that would reveal, for example, the median number of children per household.

 Ultimately, it is hard to see how any of these approaches would save much effort over mere linear transcription.
-And if the historian wanted to share data in one of these formats with a colleague, a lot of explanation (in the form of documenation of metadata) would be necessary.
+And if the historian wanted to share data in one of these formats with a colleague, a lot of explanation (in the form of documentation of metadata) would be necessary.

 In a case like this, an RDF approach might offer a useful alternative.